nightscout/cgm-remote-monitor/README.md

   * `LOOP_APNS_KEY` - Apple Push Notifications service (APNs) Key, created in the Apple Developer website.
   * `LOOP_APNS_KEY_ID` - The Key ID for the above key.
   * `LOOP_DEVELOPER_TEAM_ID` - Your Apple developer team ID.
+  * `LOOP_PUSH_SERVER_ENVIRONMENT` - (optional) Set this to `production` if you are using a provisioning profile that specifies production aps-environment, such as when distributing builds via TestFlight.

 ##### `override` (Override Mode)
   Additional monitoring for DIY automated insulin delivery systems to display real-time overrides such as Eating Soon or Exercise Mode: